Explore this Section

 Part of the evidence provided by candidates of how they have addressed PGCert Module 1 intended learning outcomes (ILOs) is a report from the mentor, which is seen by the candidate.
 This report is based on the ILOs, with space for further comments.

 The Mentor’s role in observing teaching:

-Participants in Module 1 of the PGCert, Teaching Reflectively in Higher Education, are required to observe and be observed teaching at least three times by a peer, in addition to once by a member of the PGCert teaching team, and once by their mentor.
-The participant should have the opportunity to learn from a more experienced colleague and observation can also help Mentors become constructively involved in their mentee’s progress.
+Participants in Module 1 of the PGCert, Teaching Reflectively in Higher Education, are required to observe three colleagues teaching and to be observed teaching at least three times by a peer, in addition to once by a member of the PGCert teaching team (a total of at least four observations).
+One of these observations must be by the mentor.
+The participant should have the opportunity to learn from a more experienced colleague and observation can also help mentors become constructively involved in their mentee’s progress.